MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > If you use the App Center SDK in a portable project (such as **Xamarin.Forms**), you must install the packages in each of the projects: the portable, Android, and iOS ones.
 To do that, you should open each sub-project and follow the corresponding steps described in [Visual Studio for Mac](#visual-studio-for-mac) or [Visual Studio for Windows](#visual-studio-for-windows) sections.

+> [!WARNING]
+> Google can treat in-app update code in the application as a violation of publishing rules even if it isn't used at runtime.
+We recommend you strip this code from your application before submitting it to Google Play.
+See [Remove in-app updates for Google Play builds](TODO) section for details.

 ### 2. Start App Center Distribute